 Let us recall that following Bekenstein's conjecture \cite{bek1, bek2} that the area $A$ of the event horizon could be quantized as being proportional to the square of the Planck length $l_P$, a precise estimate of it was given as $A = 16 \pi \left (\frac{GM}{c^2} \right )^2$ \cite{bek4,bek3}, where \(G\) is the Newton's constant, \(M\) is the mass of the black hole, and \(c\) is the speed of light in vacuum.
 Such a formula on account of adiabatic invariants implies a uniform spacing of $A$ which is in tune with the Bohr-Sommerfeld quantization rule and which in turn gives discrete values for $M$.
 The natural expectation is then that as the black hole evaporates, transitions could occur between discrete values of mass states leading to emissions of radiation \cite{lou}.
 The idea of a black hole radiating thermally \cite{haw1, haw2} means that it could decrease in mass \cite{silk}, and as such one could assign an entropy $S_{\rm BH}$ which is related to $A$ in the following manner:

-where \(\hbar\) is the (reduced) Planck's constant and $l_P = \sqrt{\frac{G\hbar}{c^3}}$ is the Planck length.
-It clearly reveals that the horizon area of the black hole area also increases irreversibly when matter is absorbed, with $A$ serving as a measure of information \cite{bek2}.
+where \(k_B\) is the Boltzmann constant and \(\hbar\) is the (reduced) Planck's constant.
+It clearly reveals that the horizon area of the black hole also increases irreversibly when matter is absorbed with $A$ serving as a measure of information \cite{bek2}.
 The corresponding temperature, namely, the Hawking temperature, can be easily recognized to be